benwhut/thirdweb-authentication/README.md

 yarn install
 ```

-Next, you need to create a `.env.local` file and add the `ADMIN_PRIVATE_KEY` variable to it with the private key of the wallet you want to use as the admin wallet to generate and verify payloads.
+Then create a `.env.local` file and add the `ADMIN_PRIVATE_KEY` variable to it with the private key of the wallet you want to use as the admin wallet to generate and verify payloads.
 For example, the private key can be accessed from your Metamask wallet under `Account Details` -> `Export Private Key`.
 Your private key is highly sensitive so do not share it anywhere else!
 Also add your domain name in `NEXT_PUBLIC_DOMAIN_NAME`.

 Your file should use something like the following: